-A shipping container is made up of various structural components that all work together to form a rigid rectangular structure.
+The container which comes in various sizes/types is made up of various structural components that all work together to form a rigid rectangular structure capable of handling various types of cargo.

 The main structural components are :